 Recent cases include:

-Historically, Michael has appeared and/or advised in a number of market-leading cases, including: The Dow Chemical Co v.
-Petrochemical Industries Co KSC EWHC 2739 (Comm) (major ICC arbitration proceedings arising out of a USD multi-billion JV between two petrochemical companies and in the subsequent s68 challenge before the Commercial Court); Re: Klöckner Pentaplast Group (a market-leading (€1.2 billion) restructuring in which a consortium of junior lenders successfully implemented a restructuring in the face of opposition from senior lenders); Price Review Arbitrations (for an international energy major in parallel USD billion price review arbitrations); and London Underground Ltd v.
+Historically, Michael has appeared and/or advised in a number of market-leading cases, including: Singulars Holdings Ltd v.
+Daiwa Capital Markets Europe Ltd UKSC 50 (Supreme Court proceedings about the attribution of fraud to a one man company); The Dow Chemical Co v.
+Petrochemical Industries Co KSC EWHC 2739 (Comm) (major ICC arbitration proceedings arising out of a USD multi- billion JV between two petrochemical companies and in the subsequent s68 challenge before the Commercial Court); Re: Klöckner Pentaplast Group (a market-leading (€1.2 billion) restructuring in which a consortium of junior lenders successfully implemented a restructuring in the face of opposition from senior lenders); Price Review Arbitrations (for an international energy major in parallel USD billion price review arbitrations); and London Underground Ltd v.
 Freshfields Bruckhaus Deringer & Anr (for D1, in (ultimately settled) professional negligence proceedings arising out of the public private partnership for the London Underground).

-Michael has taught a variety of private and commercial law courses alongside his full time practice, including: the Law of Contract at King’s College London (2008-9); Restitution of Unjust Enrichment (BCL) at Oxford University (2011-2014); and Commercial Law at University College London (2014-2015).
-He presently teaches The Law of Unjust Enrichment at UCL (2015 to present); a position he manages alongside his full time commercial practice.
+Michael has taught a variety of private and commercial law courses alongside his full-time practice, including: the Law of Contract at King’s College London (2008-9); Restitution of Unjust Enrichment (BCL) at Oxford University (2011-2014); Commercial Law at University College London (2014-2015); and The Law of Unjust Enrichment at UCL (2015-2018).
 He is a contributor to the Journal of International Banking & Financial Law.

 Mike speaks reasonably fluent French and has a working knowledge of Spanish.